mark-hobbs/mark-hobbs.github.io/_posts/2024-12-02-bayesian-inference.md

 ## 7. Posterior Distribution

-To obtain an accurate prediction of the posterior distribution with full coverage, we employ the Metropolis-Hastings algorithm...

-Once the posterior has been sampled, it needs to be analysed to determine the statistical summaries...

-Now we can analyse the posterior distribution to draw conclusions or make predictions.
-This might involve calculating summary statistics, credible intervals or making comparisons between different parameters values.
+To efficiently obtain an accurate prediction of the posterior distribution, we typically employ MCMC methods.
+In this post, we have utilised an Adaptive Metropolis-Hastings sampler to approximate the posterior distribution.
+The process of tuning MCMC samplers and ensuring that they have adequately explored the posterior and achieved convergence is beyond the scope of this post.
+However, it is a crucial aspect of reliable Bayesian inference, as poor tuning or insufficient exploration can lead to biased estimates or inaccurate conclusions.

+Once the posterior distribution has been sampled, the next step is to analyse it to extract statistical summaries, draw meaningful conclusions and make informed predictions.
+This analysis often includes estimating quantities such as means, variances and credible intervals, as well as visualising the results to better understand the underlying uncertainty and parameter correlations.

 ![](/assets/images/posterior.png)